 1. 5G is Here

-5G devices are currently being launched at a rapid rate, and almost every mobile manufacturer has a 5G compatible device available for sale.
+5G devices are currently being launched at a rapid rate, and almost every mobile manufacturer has a 5G compatible device available for sale (including the Qualcomm Flight RB5 5G Reference Drone).
 A 5G device is nothing without a strong 5G network to run on, and in 2020, we saw popular carriers promoting their superior 5G wireless networks to the public.
 5G speed on mobile devices means that even in congested areas such as stadiums, concerts, and amusement parks, people can surf the web, make calls, or post photos to social media with no lag.

 2. 5G Enables Seamless Communication for Drones

 5G is a game changer for autonomous drones.
 When flying, drones typically use less reliable point to point links, which could lose signal at any time during flight.
 When operating on a 5G network, a drone benefits from the ultra-high reliability and low-latency connectivity.
 This means a drone can receive and act on commands sent from the ground control system or pilot quickly.
 5G helps to reduce the time spent between sending, receiving, and acting upon commands, therefore reducing the margin of error that could happen during flight.
 This low-latency is especially useful in navigation scenarios, where drones fly in GPS-denied environments or Beyond Visual Line of Sight (BVLOS).
 In this use case, drones can’t use GPS, and rely on visual inertial odometry (VIO) to navigate in areas where the pilot’s view is obscured.
 5G will ensure that the drone’s camera feed seamlessly updates on the pilot’s ground control system in real time, sending the pilot an accurate view of where the drone is.

 3. 5G Will Enable Wide Scale Deployments of Mission-Critical Drone Use Cases